Gulf Coast Lactation FAQs

 What can I expect at my first appointment?

-You will recieve a questionnaire before you appointment including a medical history form.
-Your baby will be weighed before and after you baby eats.
-You will be asked about you baby's breastfeeding patterns, pees, poops, sleeping and awake periods.
-Please arrive with your breasts full and ready to feed your baby.
+You will receive a link to Milk Notes before your appointment.
+Please fill out the medical history and profile.
+Your baby will be weighed before and after eating.
+Baby needs to be ready to eat at the time of your appointment.
+You will be asked about your baby's breastfeeding patterns, pees, poops, sleeping and awake periods.
 You will be assisted with breastfeeding and positioning in case of a painful latch.
 Your breasts will be assessed for supply, nipple trauma, any signs of clogged ducts or infection.
 You will be asked about your diet and sleeping.
-There will be time to ask questions and you will be given a list of community resources.
+There will be time to ask questions and you will be given a plan and a list of community resources as needed.

-There is a hotline available 8am - 8pm 7 days a week.
-When in doubt; Pump and feed your baby.
+Please send an email with questions or concerns.
+When in doubt, pump and feed your baby.
 If breast milk is not available, then choose a formula and feed your baby.
-If you have signs of an infection, headaches unrelieved with Tylenol or Ibuprofen, please call your doctor.
+If you have signs of an infection or headaches unrelieved with Tylenol or Ibuprofen, please call your doctor.

 Will you send a copy of the visit to my baby's doctor?